 When we agitate soap and water by rubbing our hands together, or scrubbing a washcloth over our body, or scouring a brush over a dish, we tumble those soap and water molecules together with some air.
 The water is doing its best to hold on to itself at the same time as the soap is doing its best to hold on to the water, and so the soap-water-soap trio gets wrapped around little bits of air.
 This happens many, many times and ends up forming a matrix of thousands of tiny bubbles that we call lather or foam or suds or froth.

-Why lather doesn’t clean
+Why lather doesn’t do the cleaning

 There are detergent cleansers that don’t lather

-There are lathering substances that don’t cleanse
+There are lathering substances that don’t clean

 Conversely, there are substances that produce lather, but they aren’t cleaners.
 The two types of foam my dad worked with are great examples of lathering substances that aren’t designed to clean.
-The structure of the lather was still that same bubble matrix, but these didn’t need to form micelles and cleanse.
+The structure of the lather was still that same bubble matrix, but these didn’t need to form micelles and clean.
 It was the foam structure itself that was key to their performance.

-For the firefighting foams, they had a tremendous advantage over straight water in the fighting of fires because they could cling to vertical surfaces, didn’t evaporate as readily as water, could be more strategically applied, and especially when dyed bright-pink, could be easily seen to tell where they’d been applied and where they hadn’t.
-When it came to the Snofoam, the foam made a better snow that either actual snow, which is hard to produce and doesn’t last in typical warm SoCal weather, or plastic flakes used as snow, which posed a tremendous environmental nightmare when it came to clean up.
+For the firefighting foams, they had a tremendous advantage over straight water in the fighting of fires because they could cling to vertical surfaces, didn’t evaporate as readily as water, could be strategically applied, and especially when dyed bright pink, could be easily seen to tell where they’d been applied and where they hadn’t.

 Snofoam became the basis of the Magic Foam Experience (MFE), which is part of the community engagement outreach at Dr. Bronner’s.
 While sometimes for mud runs the MFE team will use actual soap, the original Snofoam is used at schools and other good fun events.